bibekanandadatta/JHU-Dissertation-Template/README.md

 The previous version of the template used default options for the LaTeX report class and different packages which had unusually large font sizes and extra white spaces around different environments.
 So, I decided to reorganize the template and add more customization by loading the necessary packages.
 Compared to the previous version, for the current version of the template, I have:

-  - Reorganized the code in the template in a more readable and understandable format
+  - reorganized the code in the template in a more readable and understandable format
-  - Custom macros to generate title page and front matters (TOC, LOT, LOF)
+  - added custom macros to generate title page and front matters (TOC, LOT, LOF)
-  - Updated the appearance of the table of contents, list of figures, and list of tables.
+  - updated the appearance of the table of contents, list of figures, and list of tables.
-  - Added customization options to control the font size and shape of different headings.
+  - added customization options to control the font size and shape of different headings.
-  - Added customization options to control the white space for different environments.
+  - added customization options to control the white space for different environments.
-  - Added specific settings for adding quotes (epigraph package) to the chapters
+  - added specific settings for adding quotes (epigraph package) to the chapters
-  - Added examples of customized macros for mathematical and non-mathematical environments.
+  - added examples of customized macros for mathematical and non-mathematical environments.
-  - Added support to generate PDF/A output on Overleaf directly.
+  - added support to generate PDF/A output on Overleaf directly.